aptivator/fretology-engine/README.md

 For instance, providing incorrect `tuning` (e.g., `['H', 'A', 'G', 'C']`) will generate an erroneous dataset, but will not throw any errors.
-Specifying non-lettered tuning (e.g., `[66, 'A', 'D']`) will trigger an error, because applicable string functions are not available on numeric types.
+Specifying non-lettered tuning (e.g., `[66, 'A', 'D']`) will trigger an error, because applicable functions are not available on numeric types.

 ## Future Features